Introduction: DIY Aquarium Controller

 - 3D printing and 3D drawing (check out this class)

-As I said earlier all parts (except LED strips) costed me about $15.
+As I said earlier all the parts (except LED strips) cost me about $15.

 Step 2: Light